woutervh-/timed-memoize/README.md

 * `options` (default: `{}`):
     An object with the following options:
     * `timeout` (default: `0`):
     The amount of time in milliseconds to keep the key/value pair in cache for.
+Keeps values indefinitely for `timeout = -1`.
     * `hot` (default: `true`):
     If enabled, keeps track of when the last request for the value was made; it then makes sure the cache is kept for an additional `timeout` amount of time.
     This helps keeping the cache alive for frequently used values.